9 min read

 Protein is a building-block nutrient for muscle growth.
 It also enables tissue repair throughout the body.
 Your body can use this versatile macro-nutrient for just about anything, including for energy.
 During a workout, your body needs a balance of nutrients to fuel cell function.
 The right combination of nutrients includes vitamins, minerals, and electrolytes.

 After working out, your body’s muscles have been pulled, stretched, and torn.
-Those slight tears help muscles to grow larger and to become leaner.
 Protein works to repair and develop those muscles, and, therefore is a necessary after-workout nutrient.1

 Can Protein Help You Gain More Weight?

 Protein for weight gain makes sense.
-Protein can help your body gain muscle mass.
 Unlike eating a diet that’s rich in carbohydrates, the use of protein encourages the building of muscle.
 It’s not healthy to gain weight by adding fat to your body—that taxes the heart and slows down your metabolism.

 Consider the body mass index (BMI) calculations.
 Generally, this is based on body size overall.
 A person with a high BMI is typically considered unhealthy because of the amount of stored fat on the body.
 That stored fat can cause high blood pressure and heart disease.
 However, the typical BMI chart isn’t accurate for athletes.
 Because of their muscular build, it tends to provide a high BMI even though they have a low body-fat percentage.2

-As you gain muscle mass from protein, your weight will increase.
-However, you’re healthily increasing your weight.
+As you gain muscle mass from protein, your weight will increase, but in a healthier way.
 The right protein for weight gain isn't always the obvious choice.

 Does Protein Make You Fat?